railsgirls-tw/railsgirls-tw.github.io/about/index.markdown

 This site has a Traditional Chinese version of [Rails Girls Guide](http://guides.railsgirls.com/). <br/>
 We created this site since we need Traditional Chinese documents for Taiwanese girls to get started.
-In general, Japanese people don't read nor speak English.
+In general, Taiwanese people don't read nor speak English.
 The Traditional Chinese version will cut down obstacles for girls to get in to a technology world.
 <br/>
 Also, we have a blog site (mostly written in Traditional Chinese) [here](/blog/) to write